 - Assisting our customers in the application of design information and practices to facilitate the resolution of project development issues.

-The Highway Design Manual (HDM) has been revised with the 6th Edition HDM Change 7/15/16.
 Changes reflect the reorganization of river, stream, and natural channel bank protection guidance within its own Chapter 870.
 New Chapter 880 has been added to focus on coastal shore and inland bank protection guidance.
 In addition:

 - New discussions on geomorphology, stream processes, bio-diversity and sustainability are included in Chapter 870.